Elisabeth-A-C/Projekt-2/README.md

 ## Grades plot function
 The grades plot function is a visual representation of the grade distributions, via. plots.
-The function will plot accoriding to user choice, they are:
+The function will plot according to user choice, they are:
  1. Grades Per Assignment: Shows the distribution of individual grades over the various assignments.
-The mean of the grades will also be on the plots
+The mean of the grades will also be on the plots.
  2. Final Grades Distribution: Shows the distribution of final grades of the students, in a boxplot.